Typhoon Cora (1966): Meteorological history

-At 18:00 UTC on August 28, a tropical depression formed just to the east of the Northern Mariana Islands.
+At 18:00 UTC on 28 August, a tropical depression formed just to the east of the Northern Mariana Islands.
 Although initially drifting southeast, the depression began curving to the southwest early the next day.
-During the late night of August 29, it passed over the south tip of Guam and over the Cocos Lagoon.
-Early in the day on August 30, the depression slowed its course and began a gentle turn to the west-northwest.
-By 00:00 UTC on August 31, the depression attained tropical storm intensity and started moving northwest.
-Steadily strengthening as it did so, Tropical Storm Cora attained typhoon intensity by 00:00 UTC on September 1.
+During the late night of 29 August, it passed over the south tip of Guam and over the Cocos Lagoon.
+Early in the day on 30 August, the depression slowed its course and began a gentle turn to the west-northwest.
+By 00:00 UTC on 31 August, the depression attained tropical storm intensity and started moving northwest.
+Steadily strengthening as it did so, Tropical Storm Cora attained typhoon intensity by 00:00 UTC on 1 September.
 At that time, Typhoon Cora began a period of rapid deepening: its central pressure dropped 45 mb in 24 hours, from 970 to 925 mb.
-In the same period, between 00:00 UTC on September 1–2, Typhoon Cora increased its maximum sustained wind speed from 85 to 145 mi/h.
+In the same period, between 00:00 UTC on 1–2 September, Typhoon Cora increased its maximum sustained wind speed from 85 to 145 mi/h.
 Having intensified significantly, Typhoon Cora progressively decreased its forward speed and bent back to the west-northwest over the next 36 hours.
 During this period, Typhoon Cora attained peak winds equal to those of a minimal Super Typhoon on the Joint Typhoon Warning Center's classification scale.
-At 12:00 UTC on September 3, it turned to the west and maintained its wind speed of 150 mi/h for another 24 hours.
-On the night of September 4, Typhoon Cora began yet another turn to the west-northwest and intensified into what is equivalent of a Category 5 typhoon on the Saffir-Simpson Hurricane Scale; however, the classification did not exist until the scale was first devised in the 1970s and then used retroactively to rate past storms.
-Just before midnight UTC on September 5, Typhoon Cora passed only 5 mi southwest of Miyako-jima Island, its northern eyewall impacting the island for several hours.
+At 12:00 UTC on 3 September, it turned to the west and maintained its wind speed of 150 mi/h for another 24 hours.
+On the night of 4 September, Typhoon Cora began yet another turn to the west-northwest and intensified into what is equivalent of a Category 5 super typhoon on the Saffir-Simpson Hurricane Scale; however, the classification did not exist until the scale was first devised in the 1970s and then used retroactively to rate past storms.
+Just before midnight UTC on 5 September, Typhoon Cora passed only 5 mi southwest of Miyako-jima Island, its northern eyewall impacting the island for several hours.
 During this pass, the central pressure in Typhoon Cora dropped to 918 mb, the lowest observed in its life span.
-However, Typhoon Cora did not reach its maximum wind speed of 175 mi/h for another 12 hours, until 12:00 UTC on September 5.
+However, Typhoon Cora did not reach its maximum wind speed of 175 mi/h for another 12 hours, until 12:00 UTC on 5 September.